-If your child has been diagnosed with dysarthria as a result of a birth injury, Willens Law Offices will help you understand your legal rights and options.
+If your child has been diagnosed with dysarthria as a result of a birth injury, Willens & Baez will help you understand your legal rights and options.

 When you go into labor, you put your faith in your doctor, trusting he will be attentive and observant of your situation.
 Complications resulting in dysarthria don’t just affect your precious infant, it will affect your entire family for decades as you struggle to provide the necessary care of tending to a handicapped child.